|

 55th Infantry Regiment was organized at Camp Mangum, near Raleigh, North Carolina, in May 1862.

-Franklin, and Granville.
-The unit served in the Department of North Carolina and then relocated to Virginia where it
+Onslow, Franklin, and Granville.
+The unit served in the Department of North Carolina and then relocated to Virginia where

-was assigned to General J. R. Davis' and Cooke's Brigade.
-It served in the Army of Northern Virginia from Gettysburg to Cold Harbor, served in the Petersburg trenches south of the James River, and was active in the Appomattox operations.
+it was assigned to General J. R. Davis' and Cooke's Brigade.
+It served in the Army of Northern Virginia from Gettysburg to Cold Harbor, served and fought in the Siege of Petersburg south of the James River, and was active in the Appomattox operations.
 The regiment lost thirty-one percent of the 640 engaged at Gettysburg, and fifty-nine percent

 of the 340 at the Wilderness.
 It surrendered with 4 officers and 77 men on April 9, 1865.
 The field officers were Colonel John K.